theotherp/nzbhydra2/readme.md

 ### Disclaimer

-This is still in early development.
-Don't run in on the machine where the nuclear launch codes are stored.
+Bugs may/do exist.
+Don't run it on the machine where the nuclear launch codes are stored.

 ## Development and how you can help